harness/developer-hub/kb/continuous-delivery/articles/harness-approval-api.md

   This stage has the deployment steps, to do the actual deployment to the production system

-Once this orchestrated pipeline is set in motion, it initiates a randomized UUID, triggers a job in the 3rd party system, and gracefully awaits approval.
-Now, the 3rd party system holds the control to either approve or reject the pipeline based on the completion status of the job.
+Once this orchestrated pipeline is set in motion, it initiates a randomized UUID, triggers a job in the external system, and gracefully awaits approval.
+Now, the external system holds the control to either approve or reject the pipeline based on the completion status of the job.
 This entire approval process now becomes automated, hence ensuring precision and efficiency in every deployment instance.

 Here's a sample account level step group template, to get you started.
 Simply save this step group template and use it in the pipelines that need an automated approval step.